pascallaliberte/sharpen.page/_posts/2020-11-13-your-product-might-push-through-with-these-perspectives.md

 ---
 layout: post
 title: "Your Product Might Fail, Push Through with These Perspectives"
+description: "When you're ready to face the odds of a product not selling (and building it anyway), here are some perspectives to help you push through, get it done…"
 categories: jtbd
 tags: discerning
 author: Pascal Laliberté